History of Austria: Domestic policy

 Francis started out cautiously.
 The bureaucracy was still Josephist and the legal reforms under the guidance of Sonnenfels resulting in the Criminal Code of 1803 and the Civil Code of 1811.
 On the other hand, he restored Pergen to his position of Chief of Police.
 The discovery of a Jacobin plot in 1794 was a catalyst to the onset of repression.
 The leaders were executed or imprisoned, but there was little evidence of a tangible threat to the Habsburgs.
 Suppression of dissent with the Recensorship Commission of 1803 created a void in cultural and intellectual life, yet some of the world's greatest music comes from this time (see below).
 There were still elements of Josephism abroad, and Stadion, the foreign minister with his propagandist Friedrich von Gentz was able to appeal to popular nationalism to defeat Napoleon.

 What exactly such nationalism actually represented is difficult to precisely identify—certainly it was directed to German culture within the Habsburg lands, but it is not clear to what degree it differentiated between 'Austrian' and 'German'.
 Certainly many of those such nationalism appealed to were German romantics such as Karl Wilhelm Friedrich Schlegel, such that patriotism rather than true nationalism appeared to be the goal.
-Cultural museums were established and citizens militia (Landwehr) established—but in the German-speaking lands.
+Cultural museums were established and citizens militia established— but in the German-speaking lands.

 Josephism remained alive and well in the other members of Francis' generation.
 Archduke Johann (1782–1859) was a nationalism advocate who was behind the Landwehr movement, and with Joseph Hormayr incited revolt in Bavarian occupied Tyrol, while Archduke Charles carried out reform of the military.
 A statue to Joseph was even set up in Josephsplatz in 1807 to rally the populace.
 In this way the Archdukes' centralism contrasted with Stadion's decentralisation and attempt to give more say to the estates.
 Nevertheless, such nationalism was successful in rebuilding Austria throughout its various military and political setbacks of the French wars.

 Following Austria's resounding defeat in 1809, Francis blamed reform, and removed the Archdukes from their position.
 Stadion was replaced by Metternich, who, although a reformer, placed loyalty to the monarch above all.
 The Landwehr was abolished, and following the discovery of yet another planned Tyrolean uprising Hormayr and Archduke Johann were interned, and Johann exiled to Styria.